-We lived in an area for several years where we did not really have a changing of the leaves in the fall, no red leaves or big leaf piles for jumping.
+We lived in an area for several years where we did not really have a changing of the leaves in the fall, no reds or oranges dotting the trees in the fall.
 The leaves fell in the late fall or right before the trees were to get new leaves in early spring.
+The mild winters we definitely nice, but we missed the seasonal traditions, like jumping into big piles of fallen leaves.

 Supplies: